JeffDeCola/jeffCoin/architecture.md

 ## ARCHITECTURE OVERVIEW

-The following illustration shows how the code is broken up into five main areas,
+The following illustration shows how the code is divided into five main areas,

 ![IMAGE - jeffCoin-architecture - IMAGE](docs/pics/jeffCoin-architecture.jpg)

 ## 1. BLOCKCHAIN

-The blockchain section is the heart of the entire design.
+The blockchain is the heart of the entire design.
 It will keep the transactions secure.
-A transaction is a transfer of value (jeffCoins) between jeffCoin Addresses.
+A transaction is a transfer of value (jeffCoins) between jeffCoin Addresses (Currently using Public Key).
 Like bitcoin, the value (jeffCoins) is contained in the ledger.
-The wallets just hold the public/private keys to request a transaction.
+The wallets just hold the Public/Private Keys to request a transaction.

 This blockchain section has two main parts, the blockchain and the transactions (the data on the blockchain).